What is Family Science?

 What Can You Do with a Family Science Degree?

 With a Bachelor of Arts degree in sociology concentrating in family science, you'll have a wide variety of family science career opportunities, especially with the Family Life Educator credential.
-You can qualify to work in a number of fields, including health care, education, military and government service, family law and corrections, public policy, and more.
+You can qualify to work in health care, education, military and government service settings, family law and corrections, public policy and more.

 Graduate Schools or Programs

-- Master of Arts in Psychology – Counseling Psychology
+- Master of Arts in Psychology – Applied Behavior Analysis

 - Master of Arts in Family Science and Human Development